Jponzillo/CSci-4200-Final-Project/README.md

 ![SGD Regression](https://user-images.githubusercontent.com/104104103/166870819-28581e29-6ed3-4cec-b0bf-86ca0da1f53d.png)

-#In The case of Using MinMaxScaler we still see wildly disproportionate regression, suggesting a severe systematic
+#In The case of Using MinMaxScaler we see deviations from the model on the order of several orders of magnitude.

 ![SGD Regression 2](https://user-images.githubusercontent.com/104104103/166871255-c44dd618-ff9c-41d9-aad9-37827a6d3c7e.png)